mqvallieres/mqvlab_website/content/positions.en.md

 CO-OP STUDENTS: openings will not be posted on the Trivio system.
-Please contact us to inquire about internship opportunities two semesters ahead of your expected internship start date.
+Please contact us to inquire about internship opportunities at least two semesters ahead of your expected internship start date.

 Please state **what you want to do with us** and share your **CV** and **transcripts** when